Untitled-Frontier/ug/README.md

-## Little Martians
+## Capsules of All Our Lives

-Little Martians NFTs for the short story: Little Martians and The Human Memorial Monument.
+Capsules containing visualizations of all the lives lived by simulated minds.
+For the story "Upstream Glitches".
 All metadata + art is on-chain.

 ### Technicals